it-innovation/sam/doc/behaviour.rst

    This call-site may call methods with any name.

-.. function:: maySend(?Target, ?TargetInvocation, ?Method, [?Pos,] ?ArgValue),
+.. function:: maySend(?Target, ?TargetInvocation, ?Method, [?Pos,] ?ArgValue)

-   Target.method may get called with `ArgValue` as parameter number `Pos` (or as any parameter in the version without `Pos`.
+   Target.method may get called with `ArgValue` as parameter number `Pos` (or as any parameter in the version without `Pos`).
+The position is currently ignored.

 .. function:: mayCreate(?CallSite, ?ChildType)